The tomato market roller coaster continues to cast terror into the hearts of all those who dare ride it.

-Many large volume users of tomatoes were quick to contract for new season due to concerns about availability and price.
-We are urging all customers to move quickly and secure supply particularly for paste products which will be particularly hard hit this year.
+Many large-volume users of tomatoes were quick to contract for the new season due to concerns about availability and price.
+We are urging all customers to move quickly and secure supply, particularly for paste products which will be particularly hard hit this year.

 In addition, we would encourage customers to look at alternative products which may help offset some of the price inflation this year.
 For example, switching to an Extrusso product in place of traditional chopped tomato will save around £25/mt.